This blog comes from the author of A Manifesto for Excellence in Schools and CEO of Inspire Partnership, Rob Carpenter (@carpenter_rob)

 Together, we have the power to alter the narrative.
 Education labels, ‘top down’ instructional change limit belief; revolutions start in classrooms and not in the offices of policy makers.
 We have the power to alter the prevailing narrative.
 We are the change makers.
 Room by room, interaction upon interaction, we have the potential to change the story.
 It starts today!

-Do you have a desire to lead with greater authenticity?
+Do you want to lead with greater authenticity?

 We believe that authentic School Leadership is crucial for both supporting great leadership and developing healthy schools.

 Yet being an authentic School Leader can be exceedingly challenging, particularly in the context of an education system which has not, as yet, found a consistent way to enable School Leaders to embrace their vulnerability and true sense of personhood.

 Our schools, our young people need to be led by leaders who understand, as in the words of American author Brene Brown, ‘You can’t get to courage without walking through vulnerability.’

 In order for that to happen and to learn to show up in this way, leaders need regular spaces where they can take off their leadership cloak and be themselves; a space where they can show their vulnerabilities, be open and honest about the issues, questions, doubts and feelings they are having and be supported to make sense of these in relation to the demands of the role.

 Social workers have supervision to help them process their toughest cases, and corporate executives have a space for “lessons learned” and continuous improvement between projects.
 Yet School Leaders often have no such equivalent to support them on their journey towards greater authenticity.

 That’s why I am now offering free “Coaching for The Soul” support calls for School Leaders to provide such a space where leaders can:

 – Talk through the challenges you’re currently facing in your role

 – Get support in locating next steps and solutions to help you overcome the issues you’re experiencing